jbhender/Stats506_F20/activities/week7/README.md

 One of the nice things about `dplyr` is its use of *tidy evaluation* which enables us to write variable (column) names within `dplyr` verbs without quotations.
-However, what is a feature for interactive use make programming with `dplyr`, e.g. writing functions that use `dplyr` internally,  more challenging than it is when working with functions which use standard evaluation.
+However, what is a feature for interactive use makes programming with `dplyr`, e.g. writing functions that use `dplyr` internally, more challenging than it is when working with functions which use standard evaluation.

-In this activity, you will learn about programming with `dplyr` by writing and generalizing a function that use `dplyr` internally.
+In this activity, you will learn about programming with `dplyr` by writing and generalizing a function that uses `dplyr` internally.

 Throughout, it will be helpful to refer to this page: